-You see, in order to protect our negative core belief, we develop rules that we then live by.
+You see, in order to protect our negative core beliefs, we develop rules to live by.
 We create these rules to avoid situations that might challenge our negative core beliefs because we fear that we will be hurt again if our negative core belief is validated through that particular situation.

 - Never ask for anything.

 - Never say no to anything.